netxms/netxms-doc/admin/concepts.rst

 NetXMS agent proxy.
 Agent implements communication with server and work with configuration.
 Agent functionality is extended with subagents.
 There are default OS subagents and manually loaded like file manager, ping or others.
+Agent uses 4700 port to communicate with server.

 NetXMS also provides some command line tools like nxdbmgr(work with NetXMS database), nxencpasswd(password encryption) and others.
 Information about this